Doctors Note Logo

 • Your immune response is stronger than histamine-blocking alone can manage

-Start by confirming your symptoms.
-Consider using a free online symptom check for Allergic Rhinitis / Allergic Conjunctivitis (Including Spring Catarrh) to clarify what may be happening.
+Start by confirming your symptoms with a trusted tool like Ubie's free symptom checker for Allergic Rhinitis / Allergic Conjunctivitis (Including Spring Catarrh), which can help clarify whether your symptoms align with this condition.

 Then, speak to a doctor about: